obaidshahab/CurrencyConverter/README.md

 password: 123

 Upon successful authentication, an access token will be generated.
 The token is automatically stored in the Postman environment and applied to all subsequent API requests in the collection.

+# Deployment Strategy

+To support deployments across multiple environments, the repository uses dedicated branches:

+dev — development environment

+qa — quality assurance testing

+uat — user acceptance testing

+master — production

+Each environment should be deployed from its corresponding branch to ensure proper isolation, testing, and release control.

+# Environment Configuration

+The Currency Converter API base URL is stored in appsettings.json.

+This value can be parameterized through CI/CD pipelines, allowing environment-specific configuration without modifying source code.

+Each environment (dev, qa, uat, production) can use its own API endpoint.